 - Ability to communicate effectively to a variety of industry professionals

 - An understanding of professional, ethical, and social issues as they relate to the use of technology be it digital, AI, and/or machine learning

 In addition to Northeastern’s Boston campus, this program is available at our campus in Arlington, VA.

 Over 15 graduate certificates are available to provide students the opportunity to develop a specialization in an area of their choice.
 Certificates can be taken in addition to or in combination with a master’s degree, or provide a pathway to a master’s degree in Northeastern’s College of Engineering.
 Master’s programs can also be combined with a Gordon Engineering Leadership certificate.
 Students should consult with their faculty advisor regarding these options.

 Gordon Institute of Engineering Leadership

 Master’s Degree in Software Engineering Systems with Graduate Certificate in Engineering Leadership

 Students may complete a Master of Science in Software Engineering Systems in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
 The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
 The integrated 32-semester-hour degree and certificate will require 16 hours of advisor-approved software design engineering technical courses.

-We are committed to shaping our students to be intuitive problem solvers, experienced engineering architects, and result leaders who will have a great impact at the exciting three-way intersection of computer science, engineering, and ethics.
+We are committed to shaping our MS in Software Engineering Systems students to be intuitive problem solvers, experienced engineering architects, and result leaders who will have a great impact at the exciting three-way intersection of computer science, engineering, and ethics.